- Boxes

 If \(p\) conflicts with some element in \(S\) (in terms of class order), "takeConcat" finds the first element in \(S\) that has a higher or equal class than \(p\), truncates \(S\) before that element, and appends \(p\).

-The rank of a Triangulated Set is a lexicographic sequence of ranks of its polynomials.
+The order of a Triangular Set is a lexicographic sequence of orders of its polynomials.
 More intuitively, \(S {\lt} T\) if one of the following two occurs:

 There exists some \(k {\lt} S.length\) such that \(S_0 \sim T_0, S_1 \sim T_1, ..., S_{k-1} \sim T_{k-1}\), while \(S_k {\lt} T_k\).